 (Ronnel sells treats in the campus to support his financial needs.
 Here, he shares what he's learning.)

 “We bake the products at home.
 I bring them to school in the morning and sell them around campus in between my classes during my free hours.
 During my classes, I leave the boxes at the lobby and my friends would sell them for me.
-I feel very grateful to have such amazing souls around me.”
+I feel grateful to have such amazing souls around me.”

 “I started selling around late last year after I had my newborn.
 Her name is Zayn Reika.
 She’s turning two this year.”